microsoft/vscode-docs/api/advanced-topics/extension-host.md

 - Impacting startup performance
 - Slowing down UI operations
-- Modify the UI
+- Modifying the UI

 Additionally, VS Code lets extensions declare its [Activation Events](/api/references/activation-events) and loads them lazily.
 For example, the Markdown extension should only be loaded when a user opens a Markdown file.
-This makes sure extensions do not consume unnecessary CPU and memory.
+This makes sure that extensions do not consume unnecessary CPU and memory.